 Guideline 10: Follow Up Studies

-Unless other examination procedures or imaging studies have obviated the need for serial infrared imaging, follow up evaluations are generally done on an annual basis if the previous examination as normal (TH-1 and TH-2).
-Recall of patients who fall within the TH-3 classification should occur at six months but the exact timing is subject to the interpreting thermologist’s clinical impressions and the thermal risk factor(s) present.
+Unless other examination procedures or imaging studies have obviated the need for serial infrared imaging, follow up evaluations are generally done on an annual basis if the previous examination was normal (TH-1 and TH-2).
+Recall of patients who fall within the TH-3 classification should occur at three-six months but the exact timing is subject to the interpreting thermologist’s clinical impressions and the thermal risk factor(s) present.
 It is recommended that TH-4 and TH-5 follow up examinations should occur at approximately three months.
 All recalls should be accompanied by the recommendation that patients should maintain their regularly scheduled breast health examinations with their primary care physician.
 Recommendations for additional treatment should be made by the patient’s healthcare practitioner of choice.

 Guideline 11: Emerging Technologies